 Byout Renovations.
 The quality of work you need

-Legal Basement Suites in Niagara: The Complete 2026 Guide
+Legal Basement Suites in Niagara: 2026 Requirements, Costs & Permits

 April 8, 2026

-If you are a homeowner in St. Catharines, Welland, Niagara Falls, or anywhere else in Niagara, adding a legal basement suite can be one of the smartest long term moves you make.
+If you are a homeowner in St. Catharines, Welland, Niagara Falls, or anywhere else in the region, adding a legal basement apartment in Niagara can be one of the smartest long term moves you make.
 Done right, it adds living space, rental income, and often resale appeal.
 Done without permits and code compliance, it can become a liability at inspection, with insurers, or when you sell.

-This guide explains what “legal” actually means under Ontario rules, how municipalities in Niagara handle permits, what projects typically cost, how much rent people talk about in this market, what financing conversations look like in 2026, and how long builds take.
+This guide explains what “legal” actually means under the Ontario Building Code, how municipalities in Niagara handle permits, what projects typically cost in 2026, how much rent landlords talk about in this market, what financing conversations look like right now, and how long builds take from first call to tenant move in.
 It is general information, not legal or financial advice.
 Always confirm details with your municipality, a designer or architect, your lender, and your lawyer before you commit.

-If you want a team that plans for permits and inspections from day one, see our Legal Secondary Suites & Basement Apartments service page or contact us for a quote.
+If you want a secondary suite contractor in Niagara that plans for permits and inspections from day one, see our Legal Secondary Suites & Basement Apartments service page or contact us for a quote.

 What Makes a Basement Suite “Legal” in Ontario?